 The Local Authority co-ordinates the admission arrangements for all schools within its area in the normal admissions round.
 This involves receiving all applications and supplementary forms, then writing to parents/carers informing them which school place has been allocated.

-Pupils Transferring to Secondary School in September 2017
+Pupils transferring to secondary school in September 2024/25

 Do you live in the Borough of Darlington?